 grafana - dashboard server

 When used with Scylla Manager, the metrics for all of your managed clusters and alerts can be viewed using Scylla Monitoring.
-Progress for Repairs, node status and other metrics and Alerts including Scylla Manager status can be viewed using the Monitoring stack 2.0 Manager dashboard.
+Progress for Repairs, node status, and other metrics and Alerts, including Scylla Manager status, can be viewed using the Monitoring stack 2.0 Manager dashboard.
 For more information, refer to the Scylla Monitoring documentation.

-Scylla Manager automatically adds a health check task to all new nodes when the cluster is added to Scylla Manager and to all existing nodes during the upgrade procedure.
+Scylla Manager automatically adds a health check task to all new nodes when the cluster is added to the Scylla Manager and to all existing nodes during the upgrade procedure.
 The health check task ensures that CQL native port is accessible on all the nodes.
 For each node, in parallel, Scylla Manager opens a connection to a CQL port and asks for server options.
-If there is no response or the response takes longer than 250 milliseconds, the node is considered to be DOWN otherwise the node is considered to be UP.
+If there is no response or the response takes longer than 250 milliseconds, the node is considered to be DOWN; otherwise, the node is considered to be UP.
 The results are available using the sctool status command.

 Scylla Manager has modest systems requirements.
 While a minimal Manager server can run on a system with 2 cores, 1GB system, the following configuration is recommended:

 CPU - 2vCPUs